 The introduction of Bluetooth 4.0 technology has led to three important advances in hearing instrument and smartphone compatibility:

-GN ReSound has released technology featuring a 2.4 gHz low-power communications protocol in line with Bluetooth 4.0 functionality.
-Also, Oticon's new Inium technology boasts of faster processing speeds and lower power consumption than the 2.4 gHz protocol.
+GN ReSound features a 2.4 gHz low-power communications protocol in line with Bluetooth 4.0 functionality.
+Also, Oticon's Inium technology boasts of faster processing speeds and lower power consumption than the 2.4 gHz protocol.

 If you currently own hearing aids, chances are good that your hearing aids are already bluetooth compatible.